mep-agency/local-dev-db/README.md

 <span class="badge-npmversion"><a href="https://www.npmjs.com/package/@mep-agency/local-dev-db" title="View this project on NPM"><img src="https://img.shields.io/npm/v/%40mep-agency/local-dev-db" alt="NPM version" /></a></span>
 <span class="badge-npmdownloads"><a href="https://www.npmjs.com/package/@mep-agency/local-dev-db" title="View this project on NPM"><img src="https://img.shields.io/npm/dt/%40mep-agency/local-dev-db" alt="NPM downloads" /></a></span>

-A zero-config local MariaDB instance for local development (using Docker) so you can finally stop doing things like:
+A zero-config local MySQL instance for local development (using Docker) so you can finally stop doing things like:

-- Using different databases for dev and prod environments (e.g. SQLite vs MariaDB/MySQL)
+- Using different databases for dev and prod environments (e.g. SQLite vs MySQL/MariaDB)
 - Installing a local database server directly on your machine
 - Spending time getting up and running in a new development environment